 SIMILAR ‘REVIVER’ OR ‘WINDOW’ STATUTES IN OTHER STATES

 Another state that was early to enact a reviver statute was New Jersey.
 The legislation (S-477) was enacted on December 1, 2019 and extended the civil statute of limitations for survivors of child sexual abuse.
-This extension opened a two-year window for those alleging abuse and is scheduled to sunset in December of 2021.
-With less than 6 months left in the applicable timeframe, there has been an uptick in the number of allegations made against institutions and their current or former employees.
+This extension opened a two-year window for those alleging abuse and sunset in December of 2021.

 HOW INSURANCE ARCHEOLOGY CAN BE VALUABLE DURING REVIVER STATUTE PROCEEDINGS